-To invert for a 3-D Vsv model from the phase velocity maps, we first extract local phase velocity dispersion curves at each node on a $1^{\circ}\times1^{\circ}$ grid from the phase velocity maps between periods of 10 and 60 sec.
-Examples of local dispersion curves are plotted in Figure 5 for four locations across the region of study, two from Tibet and one each from the Ordos Block and Sichuan Basin.
+[14] Examples of local dispersion curves are plotted in Figure 5 for four locations across the region of study, two from Tibet and one each from the Ordos Block and Sichuan Basin.
 The locations are identified in Figure 1a.
 The phase velocity curves from the Sichuan Basin and the Ordos Block are quite different from those in Tibet.
-Much of this difference is due to the thicker Tibetan crust, which lowers phase velocities at periods above ~25 sec.
-The curves from the Sichuan Basin and the Ordos Block begin to flatten at about 30 sec period, which reflects the change of sensitivity from the crust to the upper mantle.
+Much of this difference is due to the thicker Tibetan crust, which lowers phase velocities at periods above ~ 25 s.
+The curves from the Sichuan Basin and the Ordos Block begin to flatten at about 30 s period, which reflects the change of sensitivity from the crust to the upper mantle.
 This flattening occurs at longer periods for the Tibetan dispersion curves.

-We are primarily interested in the more subtle differences in the phase velocity curves within Tibet.
-On average, the dispersion curves across Tibet at periods longer than 25 sec are similar to one another.
-There are, however, significant geographical variations in the dispersion curves below 25 sec period.
-For example, the dispersion curve (red line in Fig. 5) for the Songpan-Ganzi Terrain in northern Tibet has a negative slope between periods of 10 and 20 sec, whereas the slope of the dispersion curve is positive for the northern Lhasa terrain in central Tibet (orange line in Fig. 5).
+[15] We are primarily interested in the more subtle differences in the phase velocity curves within Tibet.
+On average, the dispersion curves across Tibet at periods longer than 25 s are similar to one another.
+There are, however, significant geographical variations in the dispersion curves below 25 s period.
+For example, the dispersion curve (red line in Figure 5) for the Songpan-Ganzi Terrain in northern Tibet has a negative slope between periods of 10 and 20 s, whereas the slope of the dispersion curve is positive for the northern Lhasa terrain in central Tibet (orange line in Figure 5).